 This is are question we are asked often by people wanting to start a satellite TV channel on is20 satellite and run TV channel.
 It’s a good question to ask, so we thought we would look a little deeper into this and try help answer it a bit better for you.

-Purple Turtle have been building custom broadcast and satellite TV channel solutions for clients in Africa and the rest of the world, From Africa for over 22 years now (since 1998) Purple Turtle is uniquely positioned to deliver a service that’s customized to unique clients.
+Purple Turtle have been building custom broadcast and satellite TV channel solutions for clients in Africa and the rest of the world, From Africa for over 22+ years now (since 1998) Purple Turtle is uniquely positioned to deliver a service that’s personally customized to unique clients.

 So start a satellite TV channel on is20 satellite!
 What do you need to do it, and more importantly, how much does it cost?
-Do you launch a is20 satellite TV channel or go online 1st, these are questions you need to ask.
+Do you launch a is20 satellite TV channel OR on another cheaper satellite OR go online 1st, these are questions you need to ask.

 In most people’s cases the answer to this is satellite TV broadcasting as access to terrestrial broadcasting is limited and has masses of red tape.
 Broadcasting your own Satellite TV channel via satellite reaches more people easily.

 This is the next tricky question and a bit of a mine field and all boils down to your objectives, vision and then even budget.
 Since satellite choice is the majority of your cost in running a small satellite TV channel it’s the biggest decision you need to make and make wisely.
 There are many new satellite platforms in Africa now giving you many options for your satellite TV station start up and many at great low prices.

 In Africa most people want to Start a satellite TV channel on is20 satellite KU band Itis the same Satellite where DSTV is and where all the Christian channels are as they want to be seen with all the other channels.